Shaun Berrigan

 He played for the Brisbane Broncos, with whom he won the 2000 and 2006 NRL Grand Final, and the New Zealand Warriors and the Canberra Raiders in the National Rugby League.
-He also played for Hull F.C. in the Super League.
+He also played for Hull FC in the Super League.
 Berrigan played for Queensland in the State of Origin series and Australia at international level.

 Background

 Berrigan was born in Brisbane, Queensland, Australia on 4 November 1978.
 He is of Italian and German descent.
 His brother Barry was also a fellow professional, with whom he played in the Toowoomba Rugby League competition for Dalby Diehards in the 2014 season.